TylerAldrich814/wasm-tracer/README.md

-# A Simplistic Ray Tracer, Written in Rust, Compuled in WebAssembly
+# A Simplistic Ray Tracer, Written in Rust, Compiled in WebAssembly
 ## Nothing Serious.

 ###### NOTE: This(currently) does not work in Safari.
 Everything worked